github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/countries-where-sms-authentication-is-supported.md

   ghec: '*'
 topics:
   - 2FA
-shortTitle: Countries supporting SMS
+shortTitle: Countries and regions supporting SMS
 ---
-If we don't support two-factor authentication via text message for your country of residence, you can set up authentication via a TOTP mobile application.
+If we don't support two-factor authentication via text message for your country/region of residence, you can set up authentication via a TOTP mobile application.
 For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)."

-## Supported countries for SMS authentication
+## Supported countries and regions for SMS authentication

-If your country is not on this list, then we aren't currently able to reliably deliver text messages to your country.
+If your country/region is not on this list, then we aren't currently able to reliably deliver text messages to your country/region.
 We update this list periodically.

 <ul style="-webkit-column-count: 3; -moz-column-count: 3; column-count: 3;">
 <li>Aland Islands</li>